Sprain vs. Fracture: 5 Warning Signs You Need an X-Ray Right Now

 3. Rapid Swelling and Deep Bruising Develop

 In a fracture, swelling may develop quickly, feel tight or firm, and bruising may change to deep purple as blood collects under the skin.
-Swelling in a fracture may increase in the first day, and in many cases, it may be associated with severe tenderness in a specific bone.
+Swelling around a fracture may increase on the first day and, in many cases, be associated with severe tenderness over a specific bone.

 In a sprain, swelling may feel softer, and in a fracture, swelling may increase on the first day, and in many cases, tenderness may be severe in a specific bone.